 Authors: Helene Johnson, President, Bid2Win Consulting & Deirdre Murray, Principal, Deirdre Murray Consulting LLC

-On July 27, 2021 we enjoyed a lively conversation with ACT-IAC’s CEO, Dave Wennergren who expanded on why associations matter, why ACT-IAC is unique, the impact of the pandemic, and more… Here are the results of our discussion:
+On September 8, 2021 we had a wonderful conversation with AFFIRM’s President, Jaclyn Rubino who expanded on why associations matter, why AFFIRM is unique, the impact of the pandemic, and more.
+Here are the results of our discussion.

 Q: Why do associations matter in the federal space?

-Q: Why ACT-IAC?
-What makes ACT-IAC unique in the federal government market?
+Q: Why AFFIRM?
+What makes AFFIRM unique in the federal government market?

-Q: With the Biden administration’s strong focus on small business, what value and advantages does ACT-IAC bring to the Small Businesses?
+Q: With the Biden administration’s strong focus on small business, what value and advantages does AFFIRM bring to the Small Businesses?

-Q: Looking back on 2020 and Covid-19 and the ongoing impacts of the pandemic, how is ACT IAC adapting to the new normal?
+Q: Looking back on 2020 and Covid-19 and the ongoing impacts of the pandemic, how is AFFIRM adapting to the new normal?
 How is the association continuing to bring value to its government and industry members?
 What is the biggest pandemic related surprise?
 What are your biggest lessons learned?
-How can/will ACT-IAC remain relevant?
+How can/will AFFIRM remain relevant?